- Please refer to the UWM COVID-19 website for current UWM information.

 - Unless there are special circumstances (COVID-19 research, urgent changes as a result of COVID-19, etc.), research submissions will be reviewed in the order of receipt.

-- In addition to urgent issues related to COVID-19 research mentioned above, IRB office staff may be required to support other research compliance functions during this time.
+- In addition to urgent issues related to COVID-19 research mentioned above, IRB office staff is supporting other research compliance functions during this time.
 This may result in the review of standard submissions being slower than normal.
 The IRB website will continue to be updated with expected times for initial review.

-In-person research activities are currently NOT allowed by UWM.
-As restrictions are gradually lifted, the following guidance will apply to all in-person activities that are permitted to resume.
+As restrictions on in-person human subjects research are gradually lifted, the following guidance will apply to all in-person activities that are permitted to resume.

 - Research procedures should be conducted remotely, whenever possible.